Image on STORYBOX: Shazam from Riddim Dance / Destructive Steps Dance, 2021.

-A new STORYBOX has launched in Sydney, with a program dedicated to regeneration and change
+STORYBOX has launched in Sydney, with a program dedicated to regeneration and change.

-The new STORYBOX, to be based outside the Exchange building in Darling Square, creates a portal into the many lives of Sydney and invites reflection on the future we're all making.
+Based outside the Exchange building in Darling Square, STORYBOX creates a digital portal into the many lives of Sydney.

 A City of Sydney CBD Activation Project with venue support from Darling Harbour